roderickwoodman/comparingstocks/README.md

 ### DISCLAIMER

-This app has been designed for the author's needs only, in the author's spare time.
+**AS-IS:** This app has been designed for the author's needs only, in the author's spare time.
 By using this app, you are accepting it as-is.

-For most people, [the link above](https://roderickwoodman.github.io/comparingstocks/) will take you to the live, production version of the app on the Internet.
-At the moment however, because of technical and financial reasons, the stocks are limited to the DOW30 and quotes are not current so you will see price errors.
+**Quotes Are Not Current** For most people, [the link above](https://roderickwoodman.github.io/comparingstocks/) will take you to the live, production version of the app on the Internet.
+At the moment however, because of technical, the stocks are limited to the DOW30 and quotes are not current so you will see price errors.

-For developers, be aware that there is no backend server for this app.
-So although that means there are no security issues for users and passwords and their financial data, it also means that each user's machine must submit its own API key to the Alpha Vantage quotes service.
-But this development mode feature has been disabled until throttling logic is put in place (on the front end) to intelligently meter the outgoing requests to the Alpha Vantage servers so that the app degrades gracefully for users who exceed their daily quota while using this app.

-This app has numerous features that are downstream of the quote data that are being developed on a daily basis using stale quote data.
-But eventually, current quotes will indeed be turned on.

 ### (For Developers) Running this app locally